pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 **Feedback and QA:** TDD provides feedback of three different aspects: (i) is the software doing something useful for the user? (ii) have I broken anything? (ii) is my code-base healthy?
 This feedback in the developers' hands is one of the most important elements of TDD (and self-testing code).
 However, the TDD's success had led to a neglect of QA.
 The other issue is that there is an emphasis on TDD benefits without a clear understanding of its costs.
 The conclusion is that TDD is probably better than the old dysfunctional relationship in which developers simply viewed QA as a someone else problem.
 But definitely not better than an effective QA team.
 Still, it is the absence of a QA team can be important in some situations such as in the case of most startups.

-**Costs:** over-testing is the main concern in the costs aspects.
-The primary cause for over-testing seems to be the notion that "a line of code should not be written without a failing test."
+**Costs:** over-testing is the main concern in this aspect.
+The primary cause for over-testing seems to be the notion that "a line of code should not be written without a failing test." this means that when one need to change behaviour, there is more code to change.